gymreklab/cse185-spring18-week5/CSE185_Week5_PartI.md

 Do any of these show up in your results?
 If not, discuss in your lab report why you might not have been able to identify them.
 We'll use this set of SNPs on Thursday to predict eye color in samples where the answer is unknown.

 **That's it for today.
-Next time, we'll use GWAS hits to predict eye color in an independent sample of individuals.**
+Next time, we'll use GWAS hits to *predict* eye color given an individual's genotypes!**

-TODO:
-remove "other" eye color
-use more pop groups here so the PCA is pretty? pull out two more population groups for next part